 17. Check your oxygen level at Namche or Pheriche or Dingboche

 There is a small office at the entrance of National Park in Monjo.
-There is small visitor room inside the building.
-Aerial sample of the entire Khumbu Valley is demonstrated on 3D model.
-Apart from that there are several pictures on a wall through which you can build some ideas regarding Khumbu and Sherpa People.
+There is a small visitor room inside the building.
+Aerial sample of the entire Khumbu Valley is demonstrated on the 3D model.
+Apart from that, there are several pictures on a wall through which you can build some ideas regarding Khumbu and Sherpa People.

 19. Write your name on the stones at Everest Base Camp

 The Khumbu Icefall and Glacier generate millions of stones.
 Write your name on the stones and take a picture of it.
 I can’t guarantee you that it will last forever because every year glacier moves ahead with great changes.

 20. Let’s keep Khumbu Clean

 There are several dumping sites as shown in the above picture.
 Please help to keep Khumbu clean.
 If you throw wastes in a particular section of the dumping site, it will be easier for the committee to manage waste.